04 Oct Putting Your Best Face Forward: Basic Grooming for Professionals

 …Especially when it comes to high-profile events such as speaking engagements or headshots.
 You can hire a makeup artist for grooming and/or professional makeup application, or even to teach you how to do it yourself.
 A facial or massage never hurt anyone, either!

 Even with the presence of Instagram Stories and Facebook Live, you never know where your next opportunity will present itself, so it is worth it to put your best face forward.
-Speaking of social media, if you need help with your business’s social media or marketing strategy, I’d be happy to set up a consultation – just reach out at Jessica@Germono.com.
+Speaking of social media, if you need help with your business’s social media or marketing strategy, we’d be happy to set up a consultation – just reach out to email@example.com